 TGbe Editor to insert the following paragraph after the 3rd paragraph of Subclause 35.3.16.8.1 (General) in TGbe D1.4:

+(#5355, 6327, 6352, 6961, 7833, 4835) When a non-AP MLD is operating in the EMLSR mode, a STA affiliated with a non-AP MLD operating on one of the EMLSR links is considered to have lost medium synchronization if it is not able to perform CCA on that link either while not transmitting nor receiving on that same link or during frame exchanges that starts with the initial Control frame between an AP affiliated with an AP MLD and one of the other STAs operating on the other EMLSR links, which are affiliated with the same non-AP MLD.
+The STA that has lost medium synchronization shall start a MediumSyncDelay timer immediately after returning to the listening operation if the duration of the loss of medium synchronization is longer than aMediumSyncThreshold; otherwise, the STA may not start the MediumSyncDelay timer.

 TGbe Editor to insert the following subclause title as follows in Subclause 35.3.16.8 (Medium access recovery procedure) in TGbe D1.4:

+35.3.16.8.2 MediumSyncDelay OFDM ED based recovery procedure

 (#7781)(#5745)The CCA-ED of a non-AP STA that is capable of obtaining a TXOP while the MediumSyncDelay timer has a nonzero value shall use dot11MSDOFDMEDthreshold instead of dot11OFDMEDThreshold in order to detect a channel busy condition (see 27.3.20.6.2 (CCA sensitivity for operating classes requiring CCA-ED)) if the MediumSyncDelay timer has a nonzero value.